smtbos/urmil404/README.md

 - I [`build`](https://urmil.tech/#projects) things for the Web.
 - I'm a passionate [`web dev and cyber sec`](https://instagram.com/urmilsir).
-- I have keen interest in Web, Cyber Security.
+- I have been interest in Web, Android Pentesting.

 <br>
 <br>